 A Dizzying Delight.
 Marlow, the young man that Kate Hardcastle desires, is too shy to talk to well-born ladies.
 When a practical joke has him believing she’s a working class barmaid, Kate seizes the opportunity.
 She hatches a plan with her cousin Constance, but it throws the whole household into madcap mayhem in order to conceal her identity.
-While wrangling her meddling mother, blusterous father, and rascally step-brother, can Kate convince Marlow to love her for who she really is?
+While wrangling her meddling step-mother, blusterous father, and rascally step-brother, can Kate convince Marlow to love her for who she really is?

 Dial the Funny Up to 11.
 Mistaken identities, romantic entanglements, mischief-makers, and clowns, it’s easy to see hints of Shakespeare in Goldsmith’s raucous 18th Century hit.
 Filled with pranks and hijinks, the play’s brilliantly comic characters deliver belly-laughs by the handful and wraps up with one of the cleverest cross matches in theatre.

 Rolling with Laughter.
 Spirited and warm-hearted, She Stoops to Conquer immediately draws an audience into its giddy world and makes you never want to leave.
-Makaela Milburn, whose Tartuffe for Seattle Shakespeare Company was praised by the Seattle Times as “masterclass in comic genius” returns to stage this blissfully funny show.
+Makaela Pollock, whose Tartuffe for Seattle Shakespeare Company was praised by the Seattle Times as “masterclass in comic genius” returns to stage this blissfully funny show.